 Afterward, explore the ruins of a 15th-century Benedictine monastery that once occupied the island and the nearby Botanical Gardens—planted in the 19th century by the island's former owner and featuring more than 800 species of plants.
 Trek along the trails that mark the island, and tell the kids to keep an eye out for small wooden swings hidden among the pine trees!
 Enjoy lunch on the island before kayaking back to Dubrovnik.

-Visit Minčeta Fortress, located at Pile Gate, the highest vantage point of the city.
+You should also visit Minčeta Fortress, located at Pile Gate, the highest vantage point of the city.
 After taking in the views, the kids can enjoy the small playground nestled beside the tower.
 And if you'd like a bit more beach time, head to Lapad Bay Beach, located just under 2.5 miles (3.8 km) from the Old Town—a pleasant walk if the weather isn't too hot, or an easy taxi ride.
 You'll find a nice stretch of pebbled sand with public facilities, changing rooms, and loungers for rent.
 There are also plenty of restaurants here, so it's a great place to end the day with dinner and one last Croatian sunset.

 If you want to spend your last day really immersing yourself in Croatian culture, join a local family at their farm and cook a traditional meal.
 You'll visit the village of Čilipi, where you'll meet the family and take a farm tour.
-Learn about their agriculture process and the foods they grow, meet the livestock and let the kids run in the fresh air before preparing a Croatian peka meal.
+Learn about their agriculture process and the foods they grow, meet the livestock, and let the kids run in the fresh air before preparing a Croatian peka meal.
 Enjoy homemade cheese, lots of fresh vegetables cultivated around the house, wine, and olive oil, all while learning about Croatia directly from the locals.

 Day 10: Depart Dubrovnik